minehutmc/Suggestions/README.md

 * Submit issues that are general suggestions as opposed to specific ideas
 * Create disrespectful or inflammatory comments

 **Please note: This is not the place to report bugs or issues.
-Your ticket will be deleted and you will be redirected.**
+Your ticket will be deleted and you will be redirected elsewhere.**